Srulik: Description

-Srulik is generally depicted as a young man wearing a tembel hat, Biblical sandals, and khaki shorts.
-Srulik is a pioneering Zionist, a lover of the land of Israel and its soil, a dedicated farmer who in time of need puts on a uniform and goes out to defend the state of Israel.
+Srulik is generally depicted as a young man or teenager wearing a tembel hat, Biblical sandals, and khaki shorts.
 Dosh drew Srulik in cartoons on current events for Maariv, and also for various "specials" and occasions of the young state.
 During wartime, Srulik put on a uniform and was drafted to raise the national morale.

 Symbolism

 Many have pointed out Srulik's function as an antithesis of the antisemitic caricatures which appeared in Der Stürmer and other European and Arab journals.
 As against the stereotype of the weak or cunning Jew that was propagated by Joseph Goebbels, Dosh — a Holocaust survivor — drew a proud, strong and sympathetic Jewish character.
 The journalist Shalom Rosenfeld, editor of Maariv in 1974–1980, wrote:

 Handala

-Srulik has been compared to Handala, the Palestinian national personification, and has appeared together with Handala in murals supporting the two-state solution.
+Srulik has been compared to Handala, the Palestinian national personification (which appeared later), and has appeared together with Handala in murals supporting the two-state solution.